biocatiit/website/content/pages/index.rst

                     .. caption::

-                        :h3:`The Chd1 Chromatin Remodeler Shifts Nucleosomal DNA Bidirectionally as a Monomer`
+                        :h4:`The Chd1 Chromatin Remodeler Shifts Nucleosomal DNA Bidirectionally as a Monomer`

-                        DNA in eukaryotic cells is normally found associated with prot4ens called histone in particles called nucleosomes linked by short segMents of DNA.
+                        A new study illuminates the method of of nucleosome sliding by chromatin remodlers.
+This is an essential part of processes like replication, transcription, and DNA repair.

                     .. button:: Learn More
                         :class: primary block
-                        :target: {filename}/2017_sosnick_highlight.rst
+                        :target: {filename}/chd1.rst

             .. -------------------------------------------------------------------------